dbashyal/Magento_Payment_Transaction_Logs/README.md

 Merge payment transaction logs so that they can be used to create magento orders programmatically.

 Some of the orders went through paypal but magento didn't create order.
-So I had to parse log to grab address details from log before creating order programmatically.
+So I had to parse log to grab address details before creating order programmatically.

 ##Looking for someone who can optimize this, as it takes ages to parse and generate csv.